kennygtanaka/Analysis-of-Titanic-Data/README.md

-# cis191final project
+# College Majors - Data Visualization Project
-# In this final project, we were tasked with creating different visualizations of a data set.
+# In this final project for a university course, I was tasked with creating different visualizations of a data set.